CartoDB/cartodb/doc/frontend/README.md

 After building the whole suite for the first time, a web server will be started on port 8088 and the spec runner webpage will show up.
 If you need to use a different port, change the port & URL values on the [connect task](lib/build/tasks/connect.js)

 The process will watch changes in the codebase and will regenerate the specs as needed.
-Just refresh the Jasmine page to pass again the tests.
+Just refresh the Jasmine page to pass the tests again.

-By default we check the current branch changes against master branch and only build the specs affected by those changes.

 If you only want to run a subset of tests the easiest and fastest way is to use [focused specs](jasmine.github.io/2.1/focused_specs.html), but you can also append  `?spec=str-matching-a-describe` to test URL, or use [--filter flag](https://github.com/gruntjs/grunt-contrib-jasmine#filtering-specs) if running tests in a terminal.